-It’s tempting to get cute with page titles and headings.
+It’s tempting to have cute page titles and headings.
 But titles should describe the content on the page; subtitles can have can have the attention grabber.
-Clear titles not only help the reader quickly figure out if this page has what they’re looking for, it helps make sure search engines know what’s in your site.
+Clear titles not only help the user quickly figure out if this page has what they’re looking for, it helps make sure search engines know what’s in the site.

 Break content into sections

-Chunking content is breaking up the text so it’s easy to read.
-Think of a worst-case scenario: a reader using a small phone screen in a poorly lit train car, sometimes interrupted by announcements.
+Chunking just means breaking up the text so it’s easy to read.
+Consider someone trying to read on a phone screen in a poorly lit train car, being interrupted by announcements.
 Make it easy to skim and the user will be happier.

-This generally means making sure content is accessible for physical needs.
-But a site that has good contrast for the color blind is better for poor lighting reading; not forcing a video or sound is good for quiet situations; and not referring to an area (like “see form to the right”) takes responsive design layout into account.
+This generally means making sure content is accessible for varying physical needs.
+Like making sure there is sufficient contrast for the color blind, which also means it’s easier to read in poor lighting.
+Keeping related items near each other and not referring to a specific location (like “see form to the right”) is good for non-visual users and also takes responsive design layout into account.

 Alternatives for media

-Some people don’t like videos (like me), so captions or transcripts are helpful.
-Images won’t show if a user has turned them off while using slow internet, so alt tags help them understand what is missing.
+Some people don’t like or can’t play videos, so captions or transcripts are helpful.
+Slow internet is still a thing, and there are users who turn off images, so descriptive alt tags for images help them understand what is missing.